KeerthikaReddyP/netflix-gpt/README.md

 - Register TMDB API & create an app to get Access Token
 - Get data from TMDB now playing movies list API
 - Add movie data to our Redux store
+- Create custom Hook to do the same (useNowPlayingMovies)
+    - Fetch data from TMDB API
+    - Update Store with the data